ourresearch/openalex-docs/the-data/works/README.md

 ### `mesh`

+The MeSH tags for this work (only found in PubMed works).

-_List:_ List of [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) tag objects.
+This is a list of [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) tag objects.
 Only works found in [PubMed](https://pubmed.ncbi.nlm.nih.gov/) have MeSH tags; for all other works, this is an empty list.

 ```json
 mesh: [